vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 ### Screen 3

 <br/>
-<%= image_tag "hello-android/screen3.png", alt: "New Application Launcher icon", title: "New Application Launcher icon" %>
+<%= image_tag "hello-android/screen3.png", alt: "Android Hello World New Application Launcher icon", title: "Android Hello World New Application Launcher icon" %>

 If you have checked the create custom launcher check box, screen 3 will be for the creation of launcher icon.